jet/dotnet-templates/README.md

 ## Microservice Program.fs conventions

-All the templates herein attempt to adhere to a consistent structure for the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) `module` (the one containing an Application’s `main`)
+All the templates herein attempt to adhere to a consistent structure for the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) `module` (the one containing an Application’s `main`), consisting of the following common elements:

-### `module Settings`
+### `module Configuration`

 _Responsible for: Loading secrets and custom configuration, supplying defaults when environment variables are not set_

 Wiring up retrieval of configuration values is the most environment-dependent aspect of the wiring up of an application's interaction with its environment and/or data storage mechanisms.
 This is particularly relevant where there is variance between local (development time), testing and production deployments.
-For this reason, the retrieval of values from configuration stores or key vaults is not managed directly within the [`CmdParser` section](#module-cmdparser)
+For this reason, the retrieval of values from configuration stores or key vaults is not managed directly within the [`module Args` section](#module-args)

 The `Settings` module is responsible for the following:
 1. Feeding defaults into process-local Environment Variables, _where those are not already supplied_
-2. Encapsulating all bindings to Configuration or Secret stores (Vaults) in order that this does not have to be complected with the argument parsing or defaulting in `CmdParser`
+2. Encapsulating all bindings to Configuration or Secret stores (Vaults) in order that this does not have to be complected with the argument parsing or defaulting in `module Args`

 - DO (sparingly) rely on inputs from the command line to drive the lookup process
-- DONT log values (CmdParser’s Arguments wrappers should do that as applicable as part of the wireup process)
+- DONT log values (`module Args`’s `Arguments` wrappers should do that as applicable as part of the wireup process)
 - DONT perform redundant work to load values if they’ve already been supplied via Environment Variables

-### `module CmdParser`
+### `module Args`

 _Responsible for: mapping Environment Variables and the Command Line `argv` to an `Arguments` model_

-The `CmdParser` module fulfils three roles:
+`module Args` fulfils three roles:

 1. uses [Argu](http://fsprojects.github.io/Argu/tutorial.html) to map the inputs passed via `argv` to values per argument, providing good error and/or help messages in the case of invalid inputs
-2. responsible for managing all defaulting of input values _including echoing them them such that an operator can infer the arguments in force_ without having to go look up defaults in a source control repo
+2. responsible for managing all defaulting of input values _including echoing them to console such that an operator can infer the arguments in force_ without having to go look up defaults in a source control repo
-3. expose an object model that the `build` or `start` functions can use to succinctly wire up the dependencies without needing to touch `Argu`, `Settings`, or any concrete Configuration or Secrets storage mechanisms
+3. expose an object model that the `build` or `start` functions can use to succinctly wire up the dependencies without needing to touch `Argu`, `Configuration`, or any concrete Configuration or Secrets storage mechanisms

+- DO take values via Argu or Environment Variables
 - DO log the values being applied, especially where defaulting is in play
 - DONT log secrets
-- DO take values via Argu or Environment Variables
 - DONT mix in any application or settings specific logic (**no retrieval of values, don’t make people read the boilerplate to see if this app has custom secrets retrieval**)
 - DONT invest time changing the layout; leaving it consistent makes it easier for others to scan
-- DONT be tempted to merge blocks of variables - the intention is to (to the maximum extent possible) group arguments into clusters of 5-7 related items
+- DONT be tempted to merge blocks of variables into a coupled monster - the intention is to (to the maximum extent possible) group arguments into clusters of 5-7 related items
 - DONT reorder types - it'll just make it harder if you ever want to remix and/or compare and contrast across a set of programs

-NOTE: there's a [medium term plan to submit a PR to Argu](https://github.com/fsprojects/Argu/issues/143) extending it to be able to fall back to environment variables where a value is not supplied by means of declarative attributes on the Argument specification in the DU, _including having the `--help` message automatically include a reference to the name of the environment variable that one can supply the value through_
+NOTE: there's a [medium term plan to submit a PR to Argu](https://github.com/fsprojects/Argu/issues/143) extending it to be able to fall back to environment variables where a value is not supplied, by means of declarative attributes on the Argument specification in the DU, _including having the `--help` message automatically include a reference to the name of the environment variable that one can supply the value through_

 ### `module Logging`

 _Responsible for applying logging config and setting up loggers for the application_

-- DO allow overriding of log level via a command line argument and/or environment variable (by passing CmdParser.Arguments or values from it
+- DO allow overriding of log level via a command line argument and/or environment variable (by passing `Args.Arguments` or values from it)

 #### example

 ```
 module Logging =

     let initialize verbose =
 	Log.Logger <- LoggerConfiguration(….)
 ```